weathertopper/json-as-a-game/README.md

 ### Levels

   Levels are exactly what you think- individual parts of the same game.
 The only real question to answer is how to transition between levels.

+  If there will be more than one level, then user 'death' should be possible.
+Once at a certain level 'start point' has been reached, it will become the new hero spawn point.
+Then there will need to be some transition to reset the screen to this point.

 ### Canvas